-A new discovery about red blood cells may lead to new treatments for anemia.
+A new discovery about how the body makes red blood cells could lead to improved treatments for anemia.

 Researchers at the University of Virginia School of Medicine in Charlottesville made the discovery while investigating why the body fails to make enough red blood cells in iron-restricted anemias.